Skip to main content

 info

-You need one GitHub repo for each SDK (one for Node, one for Python, and so on).
+You need one GitHub repo for each language SDK (one for Node, one for Python, and so on).

 Install the Stainless GitHub App